Pain au levain (this recipe in French)

 |1 tbsp||gluten (if desired or using whole wheat flour)|

 |1 cup||warm water|

 Last, sprinkle a bit more flour and set the dough ball on it.
-Wash the bowl with hot water, dry it and rub it with a light coat of margarine or butter and set the dough in it.
+Finish washing the bowl with hot water, dry it and rub it with a light coat of butter, then set the dough in it.
 Cover with a moist towel.

 After it has doubled in size, remove the cloth carefully to unstick it from the dough.
 Turn dough out onto a very lightly floured surface.
 No flour should be kneaded into the dough this time.
 Fold the sides of the dough over into the (sticky) middle over and over while pushing with the heels of the hand to remove gas.
 Don't mangle the dough ball by breaking up any part of it.
 Return the dough to the bowl and cover just as before.

 After another couple of hours, turn the dough out as before and cut either in half for very big loaves as described (ø30cm), thirds or quarters (perfect for giving away to individuals or couples).
 Be especially careful not to break up the dough's slightly dryer upper skinthe one now in contact with the kneading surfacefold from outside to in and knead out the gas.
 Form the desired shape loaf, a ball, an oval or an elongated, cylindrical shape depending on fancy.
 Imprint the top skin with a bit of flour from the kneading surface and set onto a peel or pan well dusted with corn meal to keep it from sticking.
 Cover with a cloth draped a bit between them to guard against them rising into one another.
 Set aside for 1 to 2 hours.